Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 • Poor or no eye contact during interactions.

-• Lack of smooth tracking when toys move slowly within view.
+• Lack of tracking when toys move slowly within view.

-• No response to bright colors or faces after repeated attempts.
+• No response to faces, light, or interesting objects after repeated attempts.

-• Crossed eyes persisting beyond two-three months without improvement.
+• Crossed eyes or wandering eyes that persist beyond about two to three months without improvement.

 Early intervention is key if any abnormalities arise since treatments work best when started promptly during infancy’s plastic stages.

-Pediatricians often perform simple screening tests during routine checkups but parents should feel empowered reporting concerns about baby sight at any point—not just waiting until formal visits occur.
+Pediatricians often perform simple screening checks during routine checkups, but parents should feel empowered reporting concerns about baby sight at any point—not just waiting until formal visits occur.

 Key Takeaways: Baby Sight At 3 Months—What They Can See

-Color vision develops: Reds and greens become more vivid.
+Color vision develops: Bright colors and strong contrast become more interesting.

 Contrast preference: High-contrast patterns attract attention.